procGro/phrutis_bip39scan/README.md

 [SEE HIRE](https://learnmeabitcoin.com/technical/keys/hd-wallets/mnemonic-seed/)<hr>

+**bro, write me a generator so that it spins like this and then like that...**<br>
+**I'm a newbie, I don't understand programming, help.**

+For these purposes, find an AI bot.<br>
+Now bots have become very smart, they write programs and scripts.<br>
+Write to the bot what you need to do, spin and how.<hr>

 **My program won't start - bloom memory error...?**

 Take a screenshot of the program window and send it to me.